Facebook

 Product Image of the VIVOSUN 6.5 Inch Gardening Scissors Hand Pruner Pruning Shear with Straight Stainless Steel Blades Orange 1-Pack

-Best Lightweight Grass Shears
+Best Lightweight Pick

-VIVOSUN Hand Pruning Shears
+Vivosun Hand Pruning Shears

-• Spring-loaded handles
+• Spring-loaded handles reduce hand fatigue

 • For trimming, deadheading, pruning, etc